tillbiskup/aspecd/docs/roadmap.rst

 * Remaining basic processing and analysis steps, such as baseline correction, algebra with datasets, slice extraction for >2D datasets, averaging (over parts of axis) for N-D datasets, peak finding, SNR determination, denoising, filtering, noise

+* Reporter: Method for adding dict representations of datasets to context

 * Templates for creating derived packages

 * Default report templates for each type of processing/analysis task

+  Includes deciding where to store these templates, whether to have them stored in different directories for different languages, and alike.
+Ideally, templates should be copied to a user-accessible directory for modifying there.

 * Logging